seominseok0429/vidoe_tracking-Reidentification-Action_recognition_Demo/README.md

 # Vidoe tracking+Re identification+Action recognition Demo

+Our demo code can do Action recognition, Tracking, and Re-identification.
+Recognizable actions can be classified as walk, carry cargo, telephone, and stand.

 ## Tracking

 paper : FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking (https://arxiv.org/abs/2004.01888)